Turton, Lancashire

 Turton is a historical area in the North West of England.
-It is divided between the ceremonial counties of Lancashire and Greater Manchester.
+It is part of the ceremonial counties of Lancashire and Greater Manchester.
 The Turton area is located north of Bolton and south of Blackburn.
 The area historically formed a township in the ancient parish of Bolton le Moors.
 The principal village in the township is now known as Chapeltown.

-The area of the former township is now divided between two local authorities.
-North Turton is part of the Borough of Blackburn with Darwen in Lancashire, and South Turton is part of the Metropolitan Borough of Bolton in Greater Manchester.
-Although no longer used as an administrative area, the name of Turton is still used as an historical area.
+The area of the former township is now divided between two districts.
+North Turton is part of the borough of Blackburn with Darwen, and South Turton is part of the metropolitan borough of Bolton.
+Although no longer used as an administrative area, the name of Turton is still used as a historical area.

-Etymology
+Toponymy

 Turton means "Thor/Þor's village", from the Old Norse personal name Thor/Þor and Old English tun "farm, village".
 It was recorded as Thirtun in 1185 and variously recorded as Turton in 1212, Thurton in 1277 and Terton alias Torton in 1282.

 The Scandinavian etymology would seem to fit, considering that there are other place-names in the area of this origin.